If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Additionally, platforms will offer analytics, so users can track data such as subscription sales, revenue, and churn rate.
 The available features vary between platforms and the different plans they offer.
 The types of content these platforms support also vary but potentially include:

-As you’ll see in our guide, some platforms are more suited to certain kinds of content, while others sell themselves as “all-in-one” solutions.
+As you’ll see in our guide, some platforms are more suited to certain kinds of content (such as online courses or digital downloads), while others sell themselves as “all-in-one” solutions.
 So, it’s important to understand how such platforms work.
 This way, you can ensure you (and your business) are in the right place to grow and thrive over the long term.

 Screenshot from Kajabi's website